Raising Cane’s Sauce (Copycat)

 • Place all the ingredients into a bowl and stir to combine.

-• Once fully mixed, leave in the refrigerator for a few hours before serving.
+• Once fully mixed, leave in the refrigerator for 6 hours before serving.

-Pro Tip: The flavors meld together over time, so it's best to prepare the sauce a day before you plan to serve it for a better overall flavor.
+The flavors meld together over time, so prepare the sauce a day before serving it for the best overall flavor.

 Video